vyagi/DeleteMe/readme.md

-Todo:
-  - this is a file with things to do
+This is a file with things to do:
+  - list of skills
+  - list of things learned